-The ten incarnations of Lord Vishnu are collectively known as the Dashavatar.
-These avatars often share Vishnu’s blue skin color.
-Although they each have individual talents, personalities, and iconography.
+The 10 incarnations of Lord Vishnu are collectively known as the Dashavatar.
+These avatars often share Vishnu’s blue skin color although they each have individual talents, personalities, and iconography.

 Matsya is Vishnu’s first avatar.
-His legend is reminiscent of the Noah’s ark tale.
+His legend is reminiscent of the tale about Noah’s ark.
 In this form, Vishnu appears as a fish, who reveals himself to the first man, Manu.
 He warns Manu about a great flood that will occur in seven days and which will destroy all life.
-Then, he instructs Manu to procure medicinal herbs, seeds, seven saints, the serpent Vasuki and other animals and take refuge in a boat built by the Devas; in order to save them.
+Then, he instructs Manu to procure medicinal herbs, seeds, seven saints, the serpent Vasuki, and other animals to take refuge in a boat built by the Devas in order to save them.

 In this artwork, Matsya is depicted in an animal-human hybrid form.
 Here, his four hands hold the usual attributes of Vishnu.
 In other renditions, he appears in fish form.

-In the legend, Mount Mandara is used as a churning rod and the serpent Vasuki, as a churning rope.
+In the legend, Mount Mandara is used as a churning rod and the serpent Vasuki is used as a churning rope.
 As they start churning the ocean, the mountain begins to sink.
 Vishnu appears as a tortoise and supports the mountain on his back.
 Soon thereafter, the gifts of the ocean are released to the surface.